-If you’ve suffered an injury caused by another person or organization’s negligence in Atlanta, GA, you may be eligible to receive compensation.
-Whether a person was injured as a result of a poor design, a driver’s inattention causing an Atlanta car accident, or a person’s negligence, the negligent party should compensate you for the victim’s financial and emotional losses.
-Contact ChancoSchiffer P.C. for more information about personal injury claims in Georgia and what we can do for you.
+If you’ve suffered a personal injury caused by another person or organization’s negligence, you may be able to seek compensation for your damages.
+Whether a person was injured as a result of a poor design, a driver’s inattention causing an accident or a person’s negligence, the negligent party should compensate you for the victim’s financial and emotional losses.
+Contact ChancoSchiffer P.C. to discuss the details of your case over a free initial consultation with an attorneys.

 Quickly Access Personal Injury Information

 A personal injury refers to an injury sustained to someone’s physical, emotional or mental state that is caused by another individual and/or organization’s negligence or recklessness.
 A personal injury claim could also arise from breaches of privacy that damage one’s reputation, employment, investments, and more.
 There are many different types of personal injury cases.
 Five of the most common claims that occur in Georgia include:

 Many kinds of personal injury cases exist, from car accidents to those involving defective products or conditions on another party’s property.
 No matter how an injury occurs, it is important for a person to understand for a person to understand the legal processes that follow and how they may affect grounds for a personal injury case.
 If you believe that someone else is legally responsible for your injuries, the following steps can be used to protect your potential personal injury claim.